 But how do we complement our physical efforts and better nurture our minds, souls, and spirits at the same time?

-🍁 Let go.
-They say that in order to maintain healthy mental wellbeing, we must let go of the old and embrace the new.
+Let go.
+To maintain healthy mental wellbeing, we must let go of the old and embrace the new.
 Ideally, we should be doing this every day.
-And while we may forget to follow this (oftentimes very challenging) mantra, the changing of the seasons offers another wonderful opportunity to do just that.
-When we let go of past painful experiences or people, we are able to focus on the present moment while our minds are able to regulate our feelings more effectively.
-We start to see life more clearly which, in turn, makes us feel safer and content.
+And while we may forget to follow this (frequently very challenging) mantra, the seasons' changing offers another beautiful opportunity to do just that.
+When we let go of past painful experiences or people, we can focus on the present moment while our minds can regulate our feelings more effectively.
+We start to see life more clearly, which, in turn, makes us feel safer and content.

 After all, how lucky are we to "live in a world where there are Octobers"?